alexey1607/scalyr-community/guides/an-in-depth-guide-to-nginx-metrics.md

 The default Nginx access log (used by declaring `log_format combined` in your configuration file) uses the following variables:

   **`$body_bytes_sent`** - The number of bytes sent to a client, not including the response header.
-This allows you to monitor individual response size or, in aggregate, gives you a relative measure of of outbound bandwidth.
+This allows you to monitor individual response size or, in aggregate, gives you a relative measure of outbound bandwidth.

 -------
   **`$http_referer`** - The value of the `HTTP Referer` header from the incoming request.
 This is determined by the requesting browser and identifies the URL of the page that linked to the resource being requested.
 Two interesting notes on this: